 Compensation For Emotional Distress: What Are Your Rights?

-Many people are aware that someone who is injured, or worse, can recover damages from the entity responsible for their injury.
+Many people are aware that someone who is seriously injured, or worse, can recover damages from the entity responsible for their injury.
 Damages are almost always in the form of financial payments, and personal injury damages typically cover monetary losses or costs associated with the injury.
 These costs might include hospital or physical therapy bills, lost wages due to time away from work, mechanic fees for fixing a damaged vehicle and so on.
 But did you know you might also be entitled to compensation for emotional distress?
 What are your rights regarding emotional suffering that you have sustained from either witnessing or being involved in a life-altering injury or tragedy?

 Can Emotional Distress Be Addressed In Personal Injury Lawsuits?